PayalG0ur/Line-follower/README.md

 # Line-follower
 This is a basic line follower bot made using 5 IR sensors.
-Thee bot uses a simple algorith to follow a Black over white line.
+The bot uses a simple algorithm to follow a Black over White line.

 # Components Used:
 1. 5 IR sensors